Manila Central Post Office: 2023 fire

+In the aftermath of the fire, the Philippine Postal Corporation said it was transferring the central office's operations to the Foreign Surface Mail Distribution Center in Port Area, Manila, while the business mails service for private corporations was to be moved to the Central Mail Exchange Center in Pasay, near Ninoy Aquino International Airport.

+The Manila city government said that the building will be restored and allayed fears that a new building will be built in its place.
+The National Commission for Culture and the Arts vowed to assist with the restoration.
+Senator Robin Padilla and members of the House of Representatives Committee on Creative Industry and Performing Arts called for a legislative inquiry into the incident.
+On 31 May, the Philippine Senate set up a special committee to oversee its rehabilitation.

+The building was inspected by the Inter-Agency Task Force on Cultural Heritage on June 8 to assess the structure's integrity before restoration can begin.
+Inocencio Agoilo, a postman who works at the Post Office, said that restoration may take three to five years.
+Cleaning of the building began almost five months after the fire, in late October.

+Post-fire restoration

+In December 2023, a memorandum was signed between the Philippine Postal Corporation, the Philippine Institute of Architects (PIA) and Pacific Paint Philippines, Inc. to provide the essential expertise towards the restoration of the building.

+The Department of Tourism released an initial of ₱15 million for pre-restoration work in early 2024.
+On November 5, the Philippine Postal Corporation announced a restoration project amounting to 1.5 billion.
+Restoration is expected to finish by 2026.

 Architecture

 The Manila Post Office was strategically located by Daniel Burnham at the foot of Jones Bridge because of two reasons.
 First was that the Pasig River could be used conveniently as an easy route for delivering mail and secondly, the post office could be accessible from all sides including Quiapo, Binondo, Malate, and Ermita.

 Considered to be Juan Arellano's magnum opus, it was designed in the neoclassical style that expressed order and balance.
-It was built in 1926 and was worth one million pesos.
-Fronting the huge, rectangular volume are the 16 Ionic pillars lined that are lined up above the steps just before entering the lobby.
+The costs of its construction was worth one million pesos.
+Fronting the huge, rectangular volume are the 16 Ionic pillars that are lined up above the steps just before entering the lobby.
 The main body of the building is capped by a recessed rectangular attic storey and flanked and buttressed by two semi-circular wings.
 Inside, the main lobby has subsidiary halls at each end housed under the semi-circular spaces roofed with domes.

-The plans on completing the post office building was made public on November 28, 1927, but the awarding of the project happened a year after in 1928.
-From August 2, 1920, up to January 9, 1922, the foundation was laid out.
-The work was put on hold because of the scarcity of funds but was reported to be 56% complete towards the end of the year.
-The completion of the building was continued in February 1928.

-Proposals for the completion of the Manila Post Office Building were made known on November 28, 1927, but the awarding of the project was made only in 1928.
+In popular culture

+The building and its surroundings were a popular location for the shooting of local films and television serials, such as: